johny-b/BridgeHand2Vec/README.md

 ## Training

+Run training on a small subset of the training data:

 ```
 python3 train.py
 ```

-Training should take few minutes, run `tensorboard --logdir runs/vectors/` to watch the progress.
+This should take few minutes, run `tensorboard --logdir runs/vectors/` to watch the progress.

-Training data in the `data` directory is only a part of the data `model.pth` was trained on, so the new model will be less accurate.
+To train on the full dataset, unzip `data/vectorsnet_train.zip` file (e.g. `unzip data/vectorsnet_train.zip`) and change filenames in `train.py` script.